-Having a well-planned checklist will help you map out your goals and remind you what to avoid during Ramadhan.
-It will keep you on the right track and provide motivation, making it a blessed and productive Ramadhan.
+Having a well-planned checklist will help you map out your goals and remind you what to avoid during Ramadan.
+It will keep you on the right track and provide motivation, making it a blessed and productive Ramadan.

-Your Ramadhan checklist can have anything you want, only that it should always be what pleases Allah.
+Your Ramadan checklist can have anything you want, only that it should always be what pleases Allah.
 Otherwise, you can set it according to your day and what suits you best.
-Here are some of the things that should be in a basic Ramadhan checklist.
+Here are some of the things that should be in a basic Ramadan checklist.

-This is the daily checklist for your Ramadhan.
+This is the daily checklist for your Ramadan.
 Here, you can map out the tasks, goals, and activities that you must do every day.

 1) Wake Up for Suhoor